COVID-19 pandemic in Cuba

 The COVID-19 pandemic in Cuba was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have spread to Cuba on 11 March 2020 when three Italian tourists tested positive for the virus.

+As of December 2025, almost every family in Cuba has someone sick at home due to the country’s epidemiological crisis which includes illnesses such as dengue, Oropouche and chikungunya, as well as respiratory viruses such as H1N influenza, respiratory syncytial virus, and Covid-19.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

-Cuba faces multiple domestic challenges in its response to the ongoing pandemic.
-Health professionals are facing challenges including shortages of medical supplies, poor sanitary conditions, and low wages.
+Cuba faced multiple domestic challenges in its response to the pandemic.
+Health professionals faced challenges including shortages of medical supplies, poor sanitary conditions, and low wages.
 Cuba also has one of the oldest populations in the Americas and one quarter of the population is considered at-risk.
-Additionally, Cuba's economy is suffering due to the global decrease in tourism amid the pandemic.
-As a consequence, the government began increasing centralization of the economy in an effort to prevent a deeper economic crisis like the one experienced by the country after the end of the Cold War.
+Additionally, Cuba's economy was suffering due to the global decrease in tourism amid the pandemic.
+As a consequence, the government increased centralization of the economy in an effort to prevent a deeper economic crisis like the one experienced by the country after the end of the Cold War.

 Cuba's policy of "medical internationalism" has played a prominent role in the country's response to the COVID-19 crisis.
 Cuba sent medical personnel to the hardest-hit Italian wealthy region of Lombardy, as well as Angola and a dozen Caribbean states including Suriname.

 Cuba engaged effective COVID-19 preventive measures, and despite the concurrent economic crisis and shortages of consumer products, in July 2020 officials reported that during the first wave of the pandemic the country's population suffered only minimal losses.
 Regular testing, wearing of face masks, and health visits by nursing professionals kept the reported case loads and mortality rates lower than in most countries of the Americas.

 In mid-July 2021, Cuba experienced the first real wave of infections when the SARS-CoV-2 Delta variant spread throughout the nation.
 Subsequently, demonstrations took place in a number of cities when thousands took to the streets protesting against COVID-related restrictions.
-The island is suffering from an acute shortage of consumer goods and medical supplies during a severe economic downturn.
+The island suffered from an acute shortage of consumer goods and medical supplies during a severe economic downturn.

 Cuba manufactures two COVID-19 vaccines, at the Center for Genetic Engineering and Biotechnology and Finlay Institute.
 As of 31 August 2021 about 75 million doses had been produced.